 Belle Isle Park strategic improvement plan

 Starting in late 2024, the DNR and the Belle Isle Conservancy launched a strategic improvement plan process for Belle Isle Park.
-This comprehensive, island-wide initiative is reviewing all needed work in a holistic manner, actively involving the community to shape future park investments.
+This comprehensive, island-wide initiative includes reviewing and identifying potential enhancment projects in a holistic manner and actively involving the community to shape future park investments.

 The multi-step planning process includes: